ktncode/misskey/CONTRIBUTING.sharkey.md

 * split an issue into multiple issues,
 * or re-open that has been closed for some reason which is not applicable anymore.

-@syuilo reserves the Final Decision rights including whether the project will implement feature and how to implement, these rights are not always exercised.

 ## Well-known branches
 - **`stable`** branch is tracking the latest release and used for production purposes.
 - **`develop`** branch is where we work for the next release.
-	- When you create a PR, basically target it to this branch.
+	- When you create an MR, basically target it to this branch.

-## Creating a PR
+## Creating an MR
-Thank you for your PR!
-Before creating a PR, please check the following:
+Thank you for your MR!
+Before creating an MR, please check the following:
-- If possible, prefix the title with a keyword that identifies the type of this PR, as shown below.
+- If possible, prefix the title with a keyword that identifies the type of this MR, as shown below.
 	- `fix` / `refactor` / `feat` / `enhance` / `perf` / `chore` etc
-	- Also, make sure that the granularity of this PR is appropriate.
-Please do not include more than one type of change or interest in a single PR.
+	- Also, make sure that the granularity of this MR is appropriate.
+Please do not include more than one type of change or interest in a single MR.
-- If there is an Issue which will be resolved by this PR, please include a reference to the Issue in the text.
+- If there is an Issue which will be resolved by this MR, please include a reference to the Issue in the text.
 - Please add the summary of the changes to [`CHANGELOG.md`](CHANGELOG.md).
 However, this is not necessary for changes that do not affect the users, such as refactoring.
 - Check if there are any documents that need to be created or updated due to this change.
 - If you have added a feature or fixed a bug, please add a test case if possible.
 - Please make sure that tests and Lint are passed in advance.
 	- You can run it with `pnpm test` and `pnpm lint`.
 [See more info](#testing)
-- If this PR includes UI changes, please attach a screenshot in the text.
+- If this MR includes UI changes, please attach a screenshot in the text.

 Thanks for your cooperation 🤗

 ### Additional things for ActivityPub payload changes
 *This section is specific to misskey-dev implementation.
 Other fork or implementation may take different way.
 A significant difference is that non-"misskey-dev" extension is not described in the misskey-hub's document.*

-If PR includes changes to ActivityPub payload, please reflect it in [misskey-hub's document](https://github.com/misskey-dev/misskey-hub-next/blob/master/content/ns.md) by sending PR.
+If the MR includes changes to ActivityPub payload, please reflect it in [misskey-hub's document](https://github.com/misskey-dev/misskey-hub-next/blob/master/content/ns.md) by sending a PR.

 The name of purporsed extension property (referred as "extended property" in later) to ActivityPub shall be prefixed by `_misskey_`. (i.e. `_misskey_quote`)